bobbleheadhobo/ImgDate/README.md

    # Process images and then open editor for failed detections
    python main.py process

+   # Flags:
+   # -d to delete all images in the save path
+   # -c to draw contours around cropped images
    ```
 3. Processed images will be saved in the `img/processed` folder by default
 4. Customize ImgDate's behavior by modifying the parameters in main.py: